Can You Build a House for €150K in Ireland?

-These are the costs that start to chew into your budget mid-build.
+These are the costs that start to bite you mid-build.

 This includes all fees due to your lender, solicitor, structural engineer, architectural designer, and local authority.

-Solicitors fee can range anywhere from €700 (excluding VAT) and upwards.
+Solicitors fees can range anywhere from €700 (excluding VAT) and upwards.

 Architectural fees for a full project management service can vary as much as 7-14% of construction costs.

-Considering that construction costs tend to amount to just under 40% of the full cost of building a house, it’s a lot to pay out on a tight budget.
-But it does mean you have someone overseeing the entire build and keeping an eye on the purse strings to boot.
+Considering that construction costs tend to amount to between 40-60% of the full cost of building a house, and, as we’ve already stated, those costs have sky-rocketed over the last while, it’s a lot to pay out on a tight budget.
+It does mean you have someone overseeing the entire build and keeping an eye on the purse strings to boot.

 Infrastructure charges include connection to mains water, electricity, and sewerage, alongside any other crucial connections like Wi-Fi or road improvements, that aren’t already in place and will be charged as council levies.

-Always include a 5-10% contingency in case any other unforeseen costs start chomping away on your budget.
+Always include a contingency of at least 5% in case any other unforeseen costs start chomping away on your budget.

 Rule #2: Build Small